(Note: this page is always in need of updates)

-I'll be an invited speaker at QQML 2017 on the interplay between technical algorithms and the ethical consequences of applying them in library contexts
+I am an invited speaker at QQML 2017 on the interplay between technical algorithms and the ethical consequences of applying them in library contexts

 van Otterlo, M. (2017) Technical fixes and ethical challenges for activity monitoring in physical public libraries through big data and artificial intelligence --- Invited talk at the 9th International Conference on Qualitative and Quantitative Methods in Libraries (QQML2017) in Limerick, Ireland (May 2017)

 van Otterlo, M. and Warnaar, M. (2017) Towards Optimizing the Public Library: Indoor Localization in Semi-Open Spaces and Beyond, proceedings of the Benelux Conference on Machine Learning (Benelearn-2017, distinguished paper award)